To read a PDF of the NOFO, click here: 2020 Volunteer NH Competitive NOFO

 Volunteer NH is a nonprofit organization with a mission to promote the tradition of service in New Hampshire.
 Building on that strong volunteer spirit, we support and sponsor national service initiatives and provide training, recognition, and a central site for volunteers and volunteer programs to help them strengthen their communities.
 Volunteer NH administers AmeriCorps State Programs for New Hampshire and is the designated State Commission for CNCS.

-Applicants to the State Competitive Notice of Funding Opportunity (NOFO) must comply with CNCS 2018 NOFO, Application Instructions, and Performance Measure Instructions in addition to following the Volunteer NH timeline.
+Applicants to the State Competitive Notice of Funding Opportunity (NOFO) must comply with CNCS 2020 NOFO, Application Instructions, and Performance Measure Instructions in addition to following the Volunteer NH-specific requirements as listed in the Volunteer NH NOFO.
 Volunteer NH supports service categories which will serve as CNCS funding priority areas for the grant process.
 The areas and goals associated with each are as follows:

 CNCS Focus Areas